 I first wrote this piece in 2013, and a lot has changed since then.
-Base, the company I joined, was bought by Zendesk.
+Base, the company I joined, ran out of money, laid a bunch of us off, and was bought by Zendesk.
 Many of the links stopped working, and I removed most of them but left a few redirects.
 For me.

 Six months ago, I was being herded out of Ohio Stadium after a four-hour commencement ceremony, one in a graduating class of over 10,000.